JPrinceImmanuel/Rag-E-commerce-customer-support/README.md

-# E-Commerce Customer Support AI
+# E-Commerce Customer Support AI using RAG

 A customer support AI agent for e-commerce using Retrieval Augmented Generation (RAG) with LangChain and Chainlit.